owagner/onkyo2mqtt/README.md

                         Defaults to "onkyo/"
     --onkyo-address ONKYO_ADDRESS
                         IP or hostname of the AVR.
-Defaults to autodiscover
+Defaults to autodiscover --log LOG           set log level to the specified value.
+Defaults to WARNING.
+Try DEBUG for maximum detail

 Changelog
 ---------
+* 0.3 - 2014/12/28
+  - set <prefix>/connected topic
+  - add new option "--log" to set the log level
+  - implement MQTT-side reconnect handling

 * 0.2 - 2014/12/28
   - maintain a minimum of 50ms wait time between commands